 You will need to develop a higher level of self-awareness and a willingness to actively seek feedback.
 Our excellent CPD accredited Leadership programme can help you reach your goals faster.

 What leadership skills do you need?

-A good place to think about what leadership skills you need do this simple exercise: Think of a great boss you’ve had the past and list why you felt they were – what did they do?
+Think of a great boss you’ve had the past and list why you felt they were.
+What did they do?
 What did they say?
 How did they behave?
 What did you learn from them?

 Now, do the same exercise for your experience of a bad boss.
 Not such a rosy picture is it?
 I’m sure you’ll find that the way he or she made you feel was the mirror opposite of the phrases above.

 Tip: Using the exercise above try and identify the top 10 leadership skills that resonate with you.